 Cerebral Palsy and Hyperbaric Oxygen Therapy

 For more than a decade, there has been an increasingly growing interest in the medical world regarding hyperbaric oxygen therapy.
-Although this form of treatment still isn’t officially recognized as a treatment option for cerebral palsy, many clinical studies have shown success and in turn, there are numerous private physicians’ offices across the nation that offer this form of treatment.
+Although this form of treatment is not officially recognized as a treatment option for cerebral palsy, many clinical studies have shown success and in turn, there are numerous private healthcare offices across the nation that offer this form of treatment.

 What is Hyperbaric Oxygen Therapy?